-Amanita virosa, also known as Destroying angel, is a lethally poisonous, medium large to large, white fleshy mushroom with a shaggy stalk and volval bag.
+Amanita virosa, also known as Destroying angel, is a lethally poisonous, medium-large to large, white fleshy mushroom with a shaggy stalk and volval bag.
 It grows solitary or scattered on soil in broad-leaf or mixed woods.
-The mushroom contain a complex group of poisonous substances called amatoxins.
+The mushroom contains a complex group of poisonous substances called amatoxins.

-white to yellow in color, at first round to egg shaped, then flat but often retaining a flat umbo, usually with veil remnants at the margins.
-The flesh white and firm.
+white to yellow in colour, at first round to egg-shaped, then flat but often retaining a flat umbo, usually with veil remnants at the margins.
+The flesh is white and firm.
 Gills

 white (can turn yellow), free, crowded.
 Stem

 long and thread-like and has tufts above the ring and arising from large bag-like vulva often buried deep in the soil.
-The large ring sits high on the stem.
-Easily breaks and falls off and is produced by the inner veil.
+The large ring sits high on the stem and easily breaks and falls off.
+It is produced by the inner veil.

 on the www.first-nature.com web site.